Famous Residents # 1: Residing at St Martin-in-the-fields

 Famous Residents # 5: Residing at St Helens Bishopsgate

 The largest surviving ancient church in London, where Shakespeare used to worship, not only survived the Dissolution, the Great Fire of London and the Blitz.
-Until the I.R.A terrorist bombs in the 1992 St Mary Axe explosion saw it receive damage from the north, and then in the Bishopsgate bombing a year later saw damaged from the west.
-Since then the church has been fully restored, having more monuments than any other city church.
-It was built on the site of a pagan temple, dating its inception to the 4th century conversion of Constantine - and is dedicated to his mother Helena.
+Until the I.R.A terrorist bombs in the 1992 St Mary Axe explosion saw it receive damage from the north, and then in the Bishopsgate bombing, a year later saw damage from the west.
+Since then the church has been fully restored, it has more monuments than any other city church.
+It was built on the site of a pagan temple, dating its inception to the 4th-century conversion of Constantine - and is dedicated to his mother Helena.
 The choir stalls are 15thC and the font, pulpit and doors, 17thC.
-Generally open 10- 6 weekdays.
+Generally, open 10- 6 weekdays.

 Famous Residents are Sir John Spencer, Sir William Pickering and Sir Thomas Gresham.

 Side view note all the re-building with various bricks.